 One such example is Egyptian Colloquial Arabic, which is the most widespread regional Arabic dialect and is most often used in television and movies.

 However, brand new students should also consider Modern Standard Arabic, the official language of 22 Arab countries and one of the official languages of the United Nations.

 Step 2.
 Start with the basics

-It’s easy to fall into the trap of trying to learn Arabic by transcribing words instead of learning the alphabet first.
+It’s easy to fall into the trap of trying to learn Arabic by transcribing words instead of learning the Arabic alphabet first.
 Think about how we learned English back in school.
 First, you learn your letters, then you form those letters into words, then you learn how to form sentences, and then you learn more about proper syntax and grammar.
 Taking shortcuts will only slow you down.